All techniques in Jiu-Jitsu are combinations of frames, levers, wedges, clamps, hooks, and posts.

 Once you understand the core mechanics, you'll start to see the commonalities behind all techniques.
 More importantly, you won't need to remember every single step when applying a technique; you just need to remember to apply the core mechanics.
 This lets you focus less on rote memorization and more on "filling in the gaps" on the fly.
 It also allows you to be more creative and modify techniques to suit you, or even create your own.

 Frames are perhaps the most important defense concept in Jiu-Jitsu, and are critical to making the space necessary to protect yourself.
 Framing means creating a shield with the hard and bony parts of your body to prevent your opponent from closing in on you.
+Frames are predominantly used from the bottom positions.

 Using the head as a lever primarily attacks the posture of your opponent, while using the arms and legs primarily attacks structure.
 See the Theory of Alignment for a more detailed explanation of posture and structure.